hanabi/hanabi.github.io/misc/hat-guessing.md

 - The clue giver is still not allowed to give a discard instruction on a card that is already known trash (either by a previous discard instruction, or by positive/negative information).
 - For example, in a 3-player No Variant game:
   - It is the first turn of the game and nothing is played on the stacks.
-  - Bob's hand is as follows, from newest to oldest: `red 1, yellow 1, green 1, red 3, red 3`
+  - Bob's hand is, from newest to oldest: `red 1, yellow 1, green 1, red 3, red 3`
   - Alice knows that normally, the red 1 has play priority, since it is the leftmost 1.
   - However, Alice also sees that Donald has the yellow 2 in his hand.
 It would be useful to get the yellow 1 to play before the red 1, so that the team can get the yellow 2 played sooner than later.
   - Alice also knows that since Bob is her _First Responder_, she can break the play priority and just get Bob to play any card she wants.
 Alice will give a play instruction for Bob to play the yellow 1.